 In C++, a dynamic handler is just a plugin stored in a shared library loaded at runtime by the application.
 It’s just the old *.dll files on Windows or *.so on Linux.
 Tufão provides an application server too, but, different from most of the frameworks I’ve seen, it’s not melted in the routing mechanism.

 The Tufão application server is plugin-based, stores its configuration in a file (chosen by you) and provides an external program to update this file.
 It’s easy to use, but you’ll have to add code to define when the application server must reload the config file.
 If you don’t have any special requeriments, the default application template code is enough and you won’t need to write this piece of code at all.

-Some frameworks just don’t separate logic and interface, such as most of old PHP, embedding the logic code and the html (or some custom view language code) code in the same file.
+Some frameworks just don’t separate logic and ui design, such as most of old PHP, embedding the logic code and the html (or some custom view language code) code in the same file.

-There are frameworks that allow you separate the logic and the interface, but do a wrong implementation of the ideia, requiring the designer to have some knowledge about the framework internals, trapping you to use the tools from the same framework forever.
+There are frameworks that allow you separate the logic and the ui design, but do a wrong implementation of the idea, requiring the designer to have some knowledge about the framework internals, trapping you to use the tools from the same framework forever.

 Using this technique, when the user access your site, the browser will request the pages server through the Tufão’s static file server, making most part of the page cacheable, saving precious network traffic from your application .
 Also, the view isn’t generated at runtime, so you will save server’s processing power too, increasing the maximum numbers of requests per second.